trento-project/ansible/README.md

 ---

-**Example inventory to install trento-server, provision postgres and rabbitmq, each component on dedicated node**
+**Example inventory to install trento-server, provision postgres, rabbitmq and prometheus each component on dedicated node**

 ```yaml
 all: